Tineke Brunfaut supervises 7 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 I coordinate the Language Testing Research Group, together with my colleague Luke Harding.

-I am the Director of the Department's MA in Language Testing (by Distance) and I often teach the following modules:
+I am the Director of the Department's MA in Language Testing (online).

 On the undergraduate programme, I contribute to: